 I do – but the store was plumb out of roses.

-I guess a lot of guys had been hiding in their sheds last week.
+I guess a lot of guys were hiding in their sheds last week.